MarcusRiemer/esqulino/doc/manual/compilation.rst

 ---------------

 * Ensure you have the "main" dependencies installed (``ruby`` and ``bundle`` for the Server, ``node`` and ``npm`` for the client).
 * ``make install-deps`` will pull all further dependencies that are managed by the respective packet managers.
+If this fails check that your environment meets the requirements: :ref:`environment_dependencies`.
-* After that, the client needs to be compiled and packaged once: ``make dist`` for a fully optimized version or ``make dist-dev`` for a development version.
+* After that, the client (and its commandline interface) need to be compiled and packaged once: ``make dist`` for a fully optimized version or ``make dist-dev`` for a development version.
+* Start a PostgreSQL-server that has a user ``esqulino`` who is allowed to create databases.
 * You may now run the server, to do this locally simply use ``make server-run`` and it will spin up a local server instance listening on port ``9292``.

 The setup above is helpful to get the whole project running once, but if you want do develop it any further you are better of with the following options:

 * Run ``NG_OPTS="--watch" make dist-dev`` in the ``client`` folder.
 The ``--watch`` option starts a filesystem watcher that rebuilds the client incrementally on any change, which drastically reduces subsequent compile times.
 * Run ``make run-dev`` in the ``server`` folder.
 This starts Rails in development mode which reloads altered parts of the server before every request.

 Running via Docker
 ------------------